g-patton/Machine-learning-health-outcome-predictions/README.md

 Using machine learning algorithms to test the viability of health outcome predictions, based on CPS survey data.

 <p>This project was intended to test the viability of predicting health outcomes based on a variety of factors.
 In a 2002 study, researcher's
   tested the hypothesis that income was the single most important factor in determinding health outcomes.
-Their study was largely conducted with ordinary least square regression techiniques.
-In this project, I wanted to test this outcome with a variety of machine learning techniques to see what factors (if any) were significant.</p>
+Theis 2002 analysis was largely conducted with ordinary least square regression techiniques.
+In this project, I wanted to test the viability of their conclusions with a variety of machine learning techniques to see what factors (if any) were significant.</p>

 <h4 align="left">Languages:</h4>
 <p align="left">